GiveMeIcedcoffee/GiveMeIcedcoffee/README.md

 <section id="about" class="about">
   <h2>About Me</h2>
-  <p>Hello!
+  <p>Hello !!!
 I'm Althea Apostol you can call me <strong>Thea</strong>, a passionate developer with a love for clean code, beautiful designs, and smooth user experiences.
 I specialize in creating modern, responsive websites.
-I'm still learning so feel free to teach me T~T</p>
+I'm still learning so feel free to teach me T~T ... </p>
 </section>

 <section id="experience" class="experience">